'Jonah - A Signpost for Humanity' - Martin Allen

 The 2017 Convention met around the theme: Finding Meaning in a Meaningless World.
 Simon Austen gave us a perspective on that as he spoke from Matthew's Gospel about Jesus Christ and 'Security for the Soul'.
 He told us to 'Be Sure of the Word'; 'Be Sure of Jesus Christ', and 'Be Sure Why You Need Him'.
-Dominic Smart explained the wisdom found in the Book of Ecclesiastes.
-Other subjects and speakers included: Stories by Malcolm MacLeod of Steadfast Global from societies where people are persecuted for their faith in Christ; an account of medical and translation work in the highlands of West Papua in Indonesia (people there want to bring the gospel back to the UK!); a presentation of the work done by Mission Aviation Fellowship; and, the significance of the Reformation for today, by Alistair Wilson of the Highland Theological College.
+Dominic Smart explained the wisdom found in the Book of Ecclesiastes using the headings: 'Wise Up!
+Folly is fatal'; 'Reading God: life's art', and 'Go for it!
+While you still can'.
+Other subjects and speakers included: stories by Malcolm MacLeod of Steadfast Global from societies where people are persecuted for their faith in Christ; an account of medical and translation work in the highlands of West Papua in Indonesia (people there want to bring the gospel back to the UK!); a presentation of the work done by Mission Aviation Fellowship; and, the significance of the Reformation for today, by Alistair Wilson of the Highland Theological College.

-Main speakers were on that occasion were: Angus MacRae who gave a moving picture of the sufferings and joy of Christ, and Dominic Smart who led us through parts of Ezekiel showing the holiness, sovereignty and faithfulness of God.
+Main speakers were on that occasion were: Angus MacRae who spoke of the sufferings and joy of Christ, and Dominic Smart who led us through parts of Ezekiel showing the holiness, sovereignty and faithfulness of God.

-John Angus MacLeod, Vice-Principal of Edinburgh Theological Seminary, stood in at short notice and showed us 'The Glory of Christ' from John's Gospel.
+John Angus MacLeod, Vice-Principal of Edinburgh Theological Seminary, stood in at short notice and showed us in a moving way 'The Glory of Christ' from John's Gospel.
 His colleague on that occasion was Alisdair Payne, a pastor in Cambridge and a trustee of the Keswick Convention.
-Alisdair pointed to 'The True and Living God' revealed in the early chapters of Exodus.
+Alisdair pointed to 'The True and Living God' as he is revealed in the early chapters of Exodus.